 ABOUT ME

 I grew up in Cleveland Heights, Ohio and became interested in biological research as an undergraduate student at Kenyon College.
-My first study examined the scaling of metabolic rate with body size in the tobacco hornworm (Manduca sexta).
 A semester abroad in the Galápagos Islands then changed my path forever.
 Learning about the many threats confronting endemic biodiversity sparked a new passion for environmental conservation.

 I began a Master of Environmental Management program at the Nicholas School of the Environment at Duke University in 2012.
 Adventures in Southern Appalachia, a biodiversity hotspot for salamanders, allowed me to realize my deep interest in herpetology.
 Learning about global amphibian declines then led me to collaborate with private, state, and federal agencies to conduct my master’s research on the use of artificial habitat to conserve the eastern hellbender salamander (Cryptobranchus alleganiensis alleganiensis) in North Carolina (Figure 1).
 After receiving my master's degree, I initiated an interdisciplinary collaboration with engineers at the University of Missouri (MU) to improve upon artificial hellbender habitat designs.